01293 889691 / [email protected]

 You can check the UK qualifications levels on the ‘Find a regulated qualification’ page on GOV.UK.

-If the degree is from a non-majority English country or from Canada, the applicant will need to apply for a Visa and Nationality statement from Ecctis (formerly UK NARIC, a service that provides information, advice and opinion on academic, vocational and professional qualifications and skills from all over the world).
+If the degree is from a non-majority English country or from Canada, you will need to apply for a Visa and Nationality statement from Ecctis (formerly UK NARIC, a service that provides information, advice and opinion on academic, vocational and professional qualifications and skills from all over the world).
+The statement from Ecctis must be submitted as supporting evidence for your visa application.

 This must confirm that the following apply: